Pawsanie/Novelist/README.md

 :warning:The code probably needs some light refactoring.:warning: <br>
 In addition, for my purposes, I decided to replace the [Pygame](https://github.com/pygame/pygame) with [Pyglet](https://github.com/pyglet/pyglet). <br>
-And, I may change the approach to the application architecture by replacing one facade with MVC.
+And, I may change the approach to the application architecture by replacing one facade with MVC.<br>

+In this regard, I decided to leave the implementation on Pygame as it is. <br>
+So that people who want to get acquainted with Pygame can see how applications are written on classes with a ready-made implementation of working with assets.

 ## Disclaimer:
 :warning:**Using** some or all of the elements of this code, **You** assume **responsibility for any consequences!**<br>